Sam Clench: Five words from Scott Morrison illuminate his worldview

 Is God going to set the tax rates, provide unemployment benefits, or conjure ideas to deal with rising inflation?
 Is he going to end poverty, and violence against women?
 No. For that, we must look to the government.

-And that is just in this country.
-Overseas, millions of infant children die each year, and there is no sign of divine intervention stopping it.
+And that is just in Australia.
+Elsewhere, millions of infant children die each year, and there is no sign of divine intervention stopping it.
 Are we to sit back, relax and wait for God's plan to take effect?
 Or shall we try to fix the problem ourselves?
 Because that is the sort of thing the admittedly flawed United Nations, so often maligned by Morrison, seeks to do.

 I am not having a go at Morrison for believing in God; whether he trusts in the divine to safeguard his soul is entirely his business.